NREL/tyche/docs/cheat-sheet.rst

 Getting Started
 ---------------

 This section provides guidance on setting up Tyche for use on your local machine.

-The following installs Anaconda (from which JupyterLab is used to run Tyche models), downloads Tyche and sets up the Tyche environment within Anaconda to run Tyche models.
-There are several platforms for using Tyche.
-Listed below is the process for downloading the Tyche framework to your personal computer.
+Tyche is written in Python and requires a local Python installation to run.
+It is recommended to use Anaconda and conda for installing Python and managing Tyche's prerequisite packages.

 Install Anaconda
 ~~~~~~~~~~~~~~~~